Overwhelmed with preparing for twins? Make sure you cover these 7 areas, and you can be set on the right path (includes a checklist, too!).

 In short, you’re shocked and terrified, all while trying to stay positive during your pregnancy.

 Yes, life with twins is about to get crazy, and you know you’re in for a challenge.
 But rest assured that you can get through it, all while feeling prepared.
 Below are several tips on preparing for twins that can make this transition a simple, less stressful one:

 1. Give your emotions time to settle

 I cried every day for a week after hearing the news that I was expecting twins.
 From processing my worries to feeling anxious about the delivery, I was a wreck for the first couple of days.

 Thankfully the rest of my twin pregnancy was not so doom and gloom.

-But I promise, you won’t feel these intense emotions the whole time.
-The shock will eventually dissipate, coming back only once in a while (and not always in unpleasant ways).
-The more you dive into the world of twins, the more mentally prepared you’ll feel.
+But you likely won’t feel these intense emotions the whole time.
+The shock will likely dissipate, coming back only once in a while (and not always in unpleasant ways).
+The more you dive into the world of twins, the more mentally prepared you can feel.

 2. Get your finances in order

 One of the biggest worries many twin families face is how to afford two babies at the same time.
 You may have been financially prepared to welcome one baby, but the sudden news of having two is throwing you off.